johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

-This document proposes a mechanism for authoritative DNS servers to signal their support for alternative transport protocols (e.g., DNS over TLS (DoT), DNS over HTTPS (DoH) and DNS over QUIC (DoQ)) directly within the Additional section of authoritative DNS responses.
-This "hint-based" approach aims to enable resolvers to discover and upgrade transport connections more efficiently, thereby improving privacy, security, and performance for subsequent interactions.
+This document proposes a mechanism for authoritative DNS servers to signal their support for alternative transport protocols (e.g., DNS over TLS (DoT), DNS over HTTPS (DoH) and DNS over QUIC (DoQ)).
+This signaling may either be provided within the Additional section of authoritative DNS responses or be the result of direct DNS queries.

+The former, "opportunistic mode" is hint-based and aims to enable resolvers to discover and upgrade transport connections more efficiently, thereby improving privacy, security, and performance for subsequent interactions.
 The mechanism is designed to not require any protocol change.
 It is safe, backward-compatible, and effective even when DNSSEC validation of the hint is not possible or desired.

+It is also possible to establish a "strict mode" where the communication between the resolver and the authoritative server is provably both secure and authentic.
+Strict mode may not always be possible, depending on a number of factors, but when it is possible it does provide a stronger and more trustworthy connection.

 This document proposes an improvement to the opportunistic (but blind) testing of alternative transports suggested in RFC9539 by providing a